 Doing so will open up the timesheet editor where all aspects of the timesheet may be edited.

-Once the required changes have been made, click 'Save' to close the dialog and return to the timesheet grid.
+Click Apply to close the dialog and return to the timesheet grid.

 Clicking on the 'Actions' button when creating a timesheet provides several additional features: